judepayne/draw-graph/web-draw-graph/help1.md

 You can also pack additional styling information into an edge row, both to style one or both of the nodes and the edge itself (i.e. the connector between nodes).

-*Styling edges*

-Optionally an edge row can have an additional comma after the data of the two nodes have been specified followed by a `|` character and then a list of keys and values that are used to specify how that particular edge is to be displayed.
-For example:

-    Bluebird-class:Simon:1434,Yellow-class:Anita:20345,|color:deeppink:thickness:2

-Since commas and colons are part of the data format, you should be very careful to strip them out of the data itself.

-The edge attributes used to specify display of the edges are actually Graphviz attributes.

-There’s a complete description of all attributes [here](https://www.graphviz.org/doc/info/attrs.html) and the various colours (also from Graphviz) are specified [here](https://www.graphviz.org/doc/info/colors.html).

-Useful common ones include `label` (a text label for the edge), `style` (e.g. set to `dashed` or don't set for an undashed line, or set to `invis` for no line at all), `penwidth` (the thickness of the edge, for example, try a value of 5 for a thick line).

 *Styling nodes*